threefoldtech/zos/scripts/debug_image.md

 - `--user`: cloud-init username. default is user
 - `--pass`: cloud-init password. default is pass
 - `--name`: cloud-init machine name. default is cloud
+- `-d`: enables `set -x` in the bash script
+- `-h`: show the help message
+- `-c`: run the image in container mode, will provide kernel/initrd from cloud-container
+- `-i`: install any missing deps

 NOTE: